cdon-dev/ma-docs/Working with Orders/index.rst

 Marketplace order API returns reponse codes to indicate what failed in your specific call to the order API.
 Unsuccessful responses (HTTP status code 400) return details about the error as an response object containing the following information:

-.. _table-import-status:
+.. _table-order-error-codes:
-.. table:: Import Statuses
+.. table:: Order Error Codes

 +-----------------------+-------------+----------------------------------------------------+
 | Key                   | Value Type  | Value Description                                  |